Skip to content

 15. Principle vs Principal

-Are you talking about a fundamental tenet, or a school headmaster?
+Are you talking about a fundamental belief or a school headmaster?
 In other words, the difference between principal and principle is that a principle is the former (a fundamental rule or tenet), and principal is the latter (the school headmaster).